ccppi3/Jira-REST-Api-Interface/README.md

 This method also parses the previously selected page for the selected Table names.

+This method returns the list of all found tables. which is a reference to self.tables
 #### selectTable(indexOfTable)
 Needs to be called after the setTableNames, as for why read the reference of given method.
+#### selectTableByObj(tableObject)
+The same as selectTable but we will take a table as argument,

+This was implemented due to simplify coding, and interworking with a list of tables

 This will tell the algorythm which table in the index we will parse